John Cecil Russell: First invasion

-When Chelmsford's force retook the camp, unopposed, on the evening of 22 January Russell and the Imperial Mounted Infantry formed part of the right flank of the advance.
-The group spent an uneasy night on the battlefield, sleeping fitfully among the bodies of the dead, which included eleven of Russell's mounted infantrymen he had left in the camp.
-Early the next morning Chelmsford's force moved back into Natal to the British supply post at Rorke's Drift.
-Unsure if it had been lost to a Zulu attack Russell led the Imperial Mounted Infantry forwards to investigate.
-Finding the post in British hands he was with the first group to enter the position.
-Russell afterwards rode on to confirm that the supply base at Helpmekaar remained in British hands.
+When Chelmsford's force retook the camp unopposed on the evening of 22 January, Russell and the Imperial Mounted Infantry formed part of the right flank of the advance.
+The group spent an uneasy night on the battlefield, sleeping fitfully among the bodies of the dead, which included eleven of Russell's mounted infantry he had left at the camp.
+Early the next morning, Chelmsford's force moved back into Natal to the British supply post at Rorke's Drift.
+Unsure if it had been lost to a Zulu attack, Russell led the Imperial Mounted Infantry forward to investigate.
+Finding the post in British hands, he was with the first group to enter the position.
+He afterwards rode on to confirm the supply base at Helpmekaar also remained in British hands.

-In the following weeks Russell was stationed at Helpmekaar with responsibility for co-ordinating mounted patrols of the frontier but lost interest in the work, his confidence and that of other officers shaken by the disaster at Isandlwana.
+In the following weeks, Russell was stationed at Helpmekaar with responsibility for co-ordinating mounted patrols of the frontier but lost interest in the work, his confidence and that of other officers shaken by the disaster at Isandlwana.
 His men had also lost all their kit and wagons at Isandlwana and their farriers were among the British dead.
-Russell's patrols were sporadic and ill-planned and one of Chelmsford's staff officers, Major Francis Clery, criticised Russell for allowing the Zulus to roam at will.
+Russell's patrols were sporadic and ill-planned, and one of Chelmsford's staff officers, Major Francis Clery, criticised Russell for allowing the Zulus to roam at will.
 Clery wrote to Alison to state "I fear, between ourselves, that Russell was a little unnerved by Isandlwana, for a few days after he went to the general recommending that the whole of the mounted infantry should be disbanded, as they appeared demoralised and wished to go to their regiments".
-On 7 February Chelmsford wrote to Wood that "Russell appears to have lost heart and has allowed his men to get out of hand I fear".
+On 7 February, Chelmsford wrote to Wood "Russell appears to have lost heart and has allowed his men to get out of hand I fear".